Royal Geographical Society: 21st Century Challenges

-21st Century Challenges is the Society's discussion series that aims to improve public understanding of, and engagement with, some of the big issues likely to affect our lives and society in the coming years.
-The talks are held at the Society's headquarters in South Kensington, London, with all talks available to watch online along with additional information.
+21st Century Challenges is the society's discussion series that aims to improve public understanding of, and engagement with, some of the big issues likely to affect our lives and society in the coming years.
+The talks are held at the society's headquarters with all talks available to watch online along with additional information.

 Discovering Britain

 Discovering Britain is a website featuring a series of self-led geographical walks that help explain the stories behind the UK's built and natural landscapes.
 Each walk explores a particular landscape, finding out about the way in which the forces of nature, people, events and the economy have created and shaped the area.
 There are now more than 120 walks on the Discovering Britain website, covering all regions of the United Kingdom.
 Walks are themed according to the landscape in which they are located, including built, prehistoric, historic, working, hidden and changing landscapes.
 Walks also look at people in the landscape, and shaping, preserving and exploiting the landscape.